About Me

 PaulKWrites.com

-I’m an optioned screenwriter working out of the Kansas City area.
-My main focus is thrillers and slightly absurdist comedy with heart.
-But, I believe becoming a better writer requires the ability to push personal boundaries, so you’ll notice a thorough mix of genres in my portfolio.
+I’m a produced screenwriter working out of the Kansas City area.
+My main focus is feature writing--thrillers and slightly absurdist comedy with heart.
+But, I believe becoming a better writer requires the ability to push personal boundaries, so you’ll notice a thorough mix of genres in my portfolio of shorts.
+I currently have one feature in pre-production, with an anticipated 2026 release date (details to be publicly released soon) and another in development.

 MORE: